 - Remove the engine cover.
-This is held in by two 10mm bolts.
+Two 10mm bolts hold this in.

-- Remove the connector from the bad coil or all of them if replacing all.
+- Remove the connector from the bad coil or all of them if replaced.
 Be careful not to damage the wires.
 Press the connector, then pull.

 - Remove the 10mm bolts that hold the ignition coil.

 - Remove the coil by lifting it.

 - Install the new coil and reconnect the wire.